python3statement/python3statement.github.io/_practicalities/intro.md

 Frob-real-py2 on Python <3.0, and Frob-real-py3 on Python >= 3.4.
 While
 this approach is _doable_ this can make imports confusing.

-Moreover, upgrading your package may need the user to explicitly tell pip to upgrade dependencies as `pip install -U frob` will only upgrade the meta-package.

 ## Depend on setuptools

 You can mark your library as dependent on setuptools greater than 24.3 this